datascience-2025-group4/group04-team02/README.md

 In this notebook the prefiltered pdb files from notebooks 'requiered for this project will be downloaded from the internet

 - `03a_cdr_h_seq_influenza.ipynb` @michi
+This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against Influenza proteins

 - `03b_cdr_h_seq_human.ipynb` @michi
+This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against Human proteins

 - `03c_cdr_h_seq_corona.ipynb` @michi
+This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against SarsCov2 proteins

 - `04_extend-existing-data.ipynb`@lotta